Bringing in the right candidate can help you achieve the next level in your business, find a suitable successor – or both

 - Consider outsourcing the hire.
 Ask if your broker-dealer has resources to assist, or consider a local agency.

 Set a clear list of expectations for the role

-- Look for a team player who is willing to learn from you as a senior advisor.
+- Look for a team player who is willing to learn from you as a senior financial professional.

 - Decide if they show enthusiasm for the role, while realizing that this is a fantastic opportunity for them.

 Understand their strengths and weaknesses

 - Someone who knows the industry but is not strong at generating their own leads could be a valuable asset to a team that has more leads than they can manage.
 The associate financial professional can follow up with leads and close the sale while providing a high level of service.

 - Candidates with no industry knowledge may be better suited for a sales assistant role where they learn your brand and philosophy while learning the industry.

 A Financial Professional's Perspective